-The red LED glows and a message may be displayed to advise you whether the call alert has been sent successfully or not.
+The LED glows red and a message may be displayed to advise you whether the call alert has been sent successfully or not.

 If an acknowledgement is not received from the recipient's radio, you may have the option of either cancelling or resending the call alert page.